Xt777Br/BedrockChatGpt/README.md

 **Why this asks?**

-Idk i just want give a explanation if some body fall here!
+Idk i just want give a explanation if somebody fall here!

 #  Thanks for lost your time reading about my project!
 I will try release soon!